These connection steps are general for Grow's integrations with databases, such as the following:

 To connect to your database in Grow, you'll first need to go through two steps and then collect some information.

-First, you will need to whitelist Grow's IP Addresses, which are found here.
+First, you will need to whitelist Grow's IP Addresses.

 Next, you'll need to create a read-only user for your database.
 We only want to read your data, we don't want permissions to edit it.
 You'll need the username and password for the read-only user later.